 All Nic remembered from that night was the call he received from Heather, telling him he had to get to the crime scene immediately.
 It was a new crime scene.
 Heather sounded anxious, so unlike her.

 “What’s the deal here?”
 Nic asked as soon as he got out of his car—with an umbrella in hand.

 “You should go with Cynthia,” Heather said, pointing toward a corner of the building.

 Nic wrinkled his face in confusion, wondering why Heather called him there.
 Was it to babysit Cynthia?
 Not that Nic wasn’t aware of Cynthia’s capabilities.
 It was just that he knew that Heather wasn’t too fond of Cynthia.
-Mostly because of the troubles Cynthia’s mother had caused for them in the past.
-Yet he also knew Heather wasn’t the type to mix work related matters into personal grudges.
+Mostly because of the troubles Cynthia’s mother had caused them in the past.
+Yet he also knew Heather wasn’t the type to mix work-related matters into personal grudges.
 Why was Heather acting this way now?
-Especially when they were in a middle of a very difficult case.
+Especially when they were in the middle of a very difficult case.